 This type of divided tray is often available in the produce section at the supermarket.
 It’s ideal for sorting the smallest pieces.
 You might need two or three trays to hold all the different colors in your craft corner.

-2. Plastic berry box
+2. Berry box

 These containers are perfect for small and medium-sized pieces.
 This might be my favorite option.
 These containers are deep and hold a lot of felt.
 Berry boxes can be stacked on a shelf so you can see at a glance what colors you have available.

-Plastic sleeves (or page protectors) in a binder can hold large patterns and cutouts.
+Plastic sleeves (or page protectors) in a 3-ring binder can hold large patterns and cutouts.
 Everything is clearly displayed with these see-through pages.

 Here’s how to alter a sleeve to hold smaller pieces.